joshi-p/SCETPS/README.md

 # SCETPS

 This project is currently under development and commits will be made as the project progresses.
+The tech stack used are Flutter, Node.JS and MySQL.

 # We refer to this build as beta v0.5